 In my mind, the ideal time to begin a kayak or canoe trip down the Slocum is in the morning on a dropping tide.
-I like to follow the ebb tide south in the late morning, spend the mid-day, low-tide hours at the beach at Demarest Lloyd State Park then paddle back with the rising tide.
+We like to follow the ebb tide south in the late morning, spend the mid-day hours at the beach at Demarest Lloyd State Park then paddle back with the rising tide and a southwest wind at our backs.
+Even so, the widest section of the river, at about the halfway point, can be challenging in a stiff westerly or northerly breeze.
+Monitor the weather and plan accordingly.

 Perhaps the best part of paddling the Slocum is that you often have the white-sand beach that runs along the river mouth all to yourself, especially on weekdays and after the park closes for the season.